 Considering how long identity theft has been a consumer threat, it’s unlikely that we’ll be rid of this inconvenience any time soon.

 The police have been using fake social media accounts in order to conduct surveillance and investigations for years.
 If the police have gotten so good at it, just imagine how skilled the fraudsters must be who rely on stealing social media users’ identities for a living.

 People are often surprised at how simple it is for fraudsters to commit identity theft via social media.
-However, we seem to forget just how much personal information goes onto social media – our names, location, contact info, personal details – all of this is more than enough for a skilled fraudster to commit identity theft.
+However, we seem to forget just how much personal information goes onto social media – our names, location, contact info, and personal details – all of this is more than enough for a skilled fraudster to commit identity theft.

 In many cases, a fraudster might not even need any personal information at all.